-8. Joint Maritime and Strategic Planning After the Cold War
+10. Joint Maritime and Strategic Planning After the Cold War

 A close knowledge of the system and procedures for national and service strategic formulation and operational planning after the Cold War.
-Attention should be given to the organizational and procedural bases of the strategic and operational planning establishment, the varied roles played in the formulation, execution, and review of military plans by the Office of the Secretary of Defense, the Joint Staff, and the unified roles, missions, and doctrines of the individual services and the direction these have taken since the end of the Cold War.
+Attention should be given to the organizational and procedural bases of the strategic and operational planning establishment, the varied roles played in the formulation, execution, and review of military plans by the Office of the Secretary of Defense, the Joint Staff, and the unified and specific commands.
+Attention should also be given to the independent and joint roles, missions, and doctrines of the individual services and the direction these have taken since the end of the Cold War.
 While special attention should be devoted to examining post Cold War developments, this should take place within the context of the larger evolution of service and joint service military doctrine since World War II.
 The strengths and limitations of joint service planning should be discussed in the context of evolving U.S. defense policy.